Thunderbolt Fantasy: Manga

-Thunderbolt Fantasy

-Two manga adaptations have been released in Japan, the first one under the same title as the television series, written by Urobuchi and illustrated by Yui Sakuma, which was serialized in Kodansha's Weekly Morning magazine from July 21, 2016, to April 6, 2017 and collected into four volumes.
+Two manga adaptations have been released in Japan, the first one under the same title as the television series, written by Urobuchi and illustrated by Yui Sakuma, which was serialized in Kodansha's Weekly Morning magazine from July 21, 2016, to April 6, 2017, and collected into four volumes.
 This adaptation is licensed in North America by Seven Seas Entertainment.

-Thunderbolt Fantasy: Otome Genyūki

-The second manga is a webmanga titled Thunderbolt Fantasy: Otome Genyūki (Eng.
-Thunderbolt Fantasy: A Maiden's Magical Journey) written by the Thunderbolt Fantasy Project.
+The second manga is a webmanga titled Thunderbolt Fantasy: Otome Genyūki (Thunderbolt Fantasy 東離劍遊紀 乙女幻遊奇) written by the Thunderbolt Fantasy Project.
 It is illustrated by Kairi Shimotsuki, creator of Brave 10 and Madness, and presents Dān Fěi's perspective of her journey.
 Otome Genyūki was serialized in Akita Shoten's Champion Cross web magazine from September 27, 2016, to February 28, 2017, and compiled into one volume.